-This is the second post in a TECHknitting series on buttonholes in hand knitting.* The first post covered lore and tradition about buttonholes, plus some nifty tricks.
-Today, some background information about the buttons themselves, as well as how to sew them on.
+This is part two about buttonholes in hand knitting.* The first post covered lore and tradition about buttonholes, plus some nifty tricks.
+Today, background info about the buttons themselves, plus how to sew them on.

 Buttons, shanked and unshanked

-It is evident that a buttonhole must be large enough to allow the button through without straining, yet not so large that the button pops loose when you breathe.
-Less evident, perhaps, is the relationship between the thickness of the band and the height of the button shank.
+A buttonhole has to be big enough to let the button through without straining, yet not big the button pops loose when you breathe.
+Less evident, perhaps, is the interplay between the thickness of the band and the height of the button shank.

 Buttons come in two kinds: shanked and unshanked.
 Shanked buttons are the kind with a little stem on the button back.
 Unshanked buttons feature sewing holes which go right through them.
-When using an unshanked button on hand-knit, it is wise to create a thread shank as the button is sewn on.
-Matching shank height to band thickness helps prevent puckering and undue wear from a too-short shank, or drooping from a too-long shank.
+When using an unshanked button on hand-knit, it's smart to create a thread shank as the button is sewn on.
+Matching shank height to band thickness prevents puckering and wear from a too-short shank, or drooping from a too-long shank.

 Thread shanks

 To make a thread shank on an unshanked button, insert a spacer (traditionally a matchstick or a toothpick) between the button and the button band, before sewing down the button.
-Go to this post for a nifty new trick for holding the spacer in place as you sew.
+(And here's a trick to hold the spacer in place as you sew.)

 Continue sewing the button.
 When the sewing is complete, remove the spacer.
-As the last step before knotting off the thread, bring the threaded needle up between the buttonband and the button, then reinforce the shank you've made by winding several times around the sewing threads.
-Whether you create the shank from thread or whether the button comes shanked, match the shank height to the thickness of the buttonhole band: a button shanked high enough for a heavy woolen sweater-coat will droop and wobble if buttoned through a thin summer sweater.
+As the last step before knotting off the thread, bring the threaded needle up between the buttonband and the button, then reinforce the shank by winding several times around the sewing threads.
+Whether a thread shank or a button which comes shanked, match the shank height to the thickness of the buttonhole band: a button shanked high enough for a heavy sweater-coat will droop and wobble buttoned through a thin summer sweater.

 Thread shanks

 To make a thread shank on an unshanked button, insert a spacer (traditionally a matchstick or a toothpick) between the button and the button band, before sewing down the button.
-Go to this post for a nifty new trick for holding the spacer in place as you sew.
+(And here's a trick to hold the spacer in place as you sew.)

 Continue sewing the button.
 When the sewing is complete, remove the spacer.
-As the last step before knotting off the thread, bring the threaded needle up between the buttonband and the button, then reinforce the shank you've made by winding several times around the sewing threads.
-Whether you create the shank from thread or whether the button comes shanked, match the shank height to the thickness of the buttonhole band: a button shanked high enough for a heavy woolen sweater-coat will droop and wobble if buttoned through a thin summer sweater.
+As the last step before knotting off the thread, bring the threaded needle up between the buttonband and the button, then reinforce the shank by winding several times around the sewing threads.
+Whether a thread shank or a button which comes shanked, match the shank height to the thickness of the buttonhole band: a button shanked high enough for a heavy sweater-coat will droop and wobble buttoned through a thin summer sweater.

 Anchor buttons